Carnegie library: Self-service stacks

 The first five Carnegie libraries followed a closed stacks policy, the method of operation common to libraries at that time.
 Patrons requested a book from a library staffer, who would fetch the book from closed stacks off limits to the public, and bring it to a delivery desk.

 To reduce operating costs, Carnegie created a revolutionary open-shelf or self-service policy, beginning with the Pittsburgh neighborhood branches that opened after the main branch.
 This streamlined process allowed patrons to have open access to shelves.
 Carnegie's architects designed the Pittsburgh neighborhood branches so that one librarian could oversee each entire operation.

 Theft of books and other items was a major concern.
-This concern resulted in the placement of the library's circulation desk—which replaced the delivery desk used in traditional closed stacks libraries— in a strategic position just inside the front door.
+This concern resulted in the placement of the library's circulation desk—which replaced the delivery desk used in traditional closed stacks libraries—just inside the front door.
 Bigger and more daunting than those used in modern libraries, these desks spanned almost the width of the lobby and acted as a physical and psychological barrier between the front entrance and the book room.